-The One Tool That Promises to Ease Your Holiday Cooking Anxiety
+One Kitchen Tool That Will Ease Your Holiday Cooking

 Cooking is all about learning to take cues from your food.
 Is your chicken done?
 If the juices run clear when you cut between the breast and the thigh, then yes.
 Cooking caramel?
 Let the color give you the information you need.
 Searing a steak?
 Give it a good poke.
 If it's the texture of the tip of your nose, that means it's a perfect medium-rare.